 There are dozens of personal traits that can affect leadership and some, namely integrity and character, that are absolute.
-But in my years of experience, I have observed that the ways leaders develop and deploy the eight know-hows are especially influenced by a handful of them: ambition, drive and tenacity, self-confidence, psychological openness, realism and an insatiable appetite for learning.

-These personal traits come out in many different ways.
-Do you stew over a decision alone or bring in trusted advisors for candid discussions?
-Do you allow yourself to be influenced by other people, changing your position in light of better analysis by a subordinate?
-Are you a procrastinator who wants more and more data – more certainty – before making a decision?
-Or are you impulsive, making a snap decision based on your gut instincts?
-Do you like to be liked?
-Your personality and psychology play an important role in how you interact with your business.
-Will you impose your will on the organization, or seek a productive consensus that aligns the entire business with your goals.

-1. Ambition: A desire to achieve something visible and noteworthy propels individual leaders and their companies to strive to reach their potential.
-Leaders need a healthy dose of it to push themselves and others.
-But ambition can be blind.
-That’s when you see leaders making flashy acquisitions that are financially unsound or setting attention-getting goals or taking on more priorities than the organization can handle out of a desire to do everything.
-Overambitiousness, combined with a lack of integrity, can lead to undesirable behavior and even corruption.

-Updated | There are dozens of personal traits that can affect leadership and some, namely integrity and character, that are absolute.
-But in my years of experience, I have observed that the ways leaders develop and deploy the eight know-hows are especially influenced by a handful of them: ambition, drive and tenacity, self-confidence, psychological openness, realism and an insatiable appetite for learning.
+But in many years of experience, I have observed that the way leaders develop and deploy the eight know-hows is influenced by a handful of them: ambition, drive and tenacity, self-confidence, psychological openness, realism and an insatiable appetite for learning.

 These personal traits come out in many different ways.
 Do you stew over a decision alone or bring in trusted advisors for candid discussions?
 Do you allow yourself to be influenced by other people, changing your position in light of better analysis by a subordinate?
 Are you a procrastinator who wants more and more data – more certainty – before making a decision?
 Or are you impulsive, making a snap decision based on your gut instincts?
 Do you like to be liked?
 Your personality and psychology play an important role in how you interact with your business.
 Will you impose your will on the organization, or seek a productive consensus that aligns the entire business with your goals.

 1. Ambition: A desire to achieve something visible and noteworthy propels individual leaders and their companies to strive to reach their potential.
 Leaders need a healthy dose of it to push themselves and others.
 But ambition can be blind.
 That’s when you see leaders making flashy acquisitions that are financially unsound or setting attention-getting goals or taking on more priorities than the organization can handle out of a desire to do everything.
 Overambitiousness, combined with a lack of integrity, can lead to undesirable behavior and even corruption.